01 The Unix Shell

 Activity

-3. Make a directory notes under the data directory: You should now have a directory tree similar to
+directory: You should now have a directory tree similar to~/PHY494/01_shell/ Documents/ work/ TODO.txt TODO.bak data/ notes/

 TODO.txt

-5. Create a new text file data/notes/hints.txt and write any hints for possible rebel bases into this file.
+and write any hints for possible rebel bases into this file. - Open

 TODO.txt